kurtosis-tech/kurtosis/docs/docs/quickstart.md

 -------------
 A database without data is a fancy heater, so let's add some.

-Our two options for seeding a Postgres database are:
+Your two options for seeding a Postgres database are:

 1. Making a sequence of PSQL commands via the `psql` binary
 1. Using `pg_restore` to load a package of data

-Both are possible in Kurtosis, but for this tutorial we'll use `pg_restore` to seed our database with a TAR of DVD rental information, [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).
+Both are possible in Kurtosis, but for this tutorial we'll use `pg_restore` to seed your database with a TAR of DVD rental information, [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

 #### Without Kurtosis
-Normally going this route (using `pg_restore`) requires downloading the seed data to our local machine, starting Postgres, writing a pile of Bash to copy the seed data to the Postgres server, and then finally running the `pg_restore` command.
-If we forget to check if the database is available, we may get flakes when we try to use the seeding logic in a test.
+Normally going this route (using `pg_restore`) requires downloading the seed data to your local machine, starting Postgres, writing a pile of Bash to copy the seed data to the Postgres server, and then finally running the `pg_restore` command.
+If you forget to check if the database is available, you may get flakes when you try to use the seeding logic in a test.

-Alternatively, we could use Docker Compose to volume-mount the data TAR into the Postgres server, but we'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.
+Alternatively, you could use Docker Compose to volume-mount the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.

 #### With Kurtosis
 By contrast, Kurtosis Starlark scripts can use data as a first-class primitive and sequence tasks such as `pg_restore` into the plan.

 Let's see it in action, and we'll explain what's happening afterwards.

-First, in our working directory (kurtosis-quickstart) next to our `main.star` file, create a file called `kurtosis.yml` with the following contents:
+First, in your working directory (kurtosis-quickstart) next to your `main.star` file, create a file called `kurtosis.yml` with the following contents:

 ```bash
 name: "github.com/john-snow/kurtosis-quickstart"
 ```

-Then update our `main.star` with the following:
+Then update your `main.star` with the following:

 ```python
 data_package_module = import_module("github.com/kurtosis-tech/awesome-kurtosis/data-package/main.star")